gitter-badger/lutline/docs/get_started.md

 page](specfile.html).
 Basically, once *lutline* finds the first occurrence of `usage:` it simply copy/paste's the text following that marker, to the right locations in a template.
 The CLI specification that precedes that marker describes the pattern that you want to parse.
-As you can see, it is easy to draft and very versatile.

 In this tutorial, a Python module will be generated based on that `specfile.txt`.
 The default output filename is `cli.py`, which is fine for